 Food allergy travel strategies sharon in bermuda

-I love planning for a vacation because there’s so much to look forward to see and do at the destination but there’s a lot things I do in the background to keep my kids with food allergies safe so we can stay safe and have a sense of normalcy.
+I love planning for a vacation because there’s so much to look forward to see and do at the destination but there are a lot things I do in the background to keep my kids with food allergies safe so we can stay safe and have a sense of normalcy.
 Here are some of my best food allergy travel strategies from over 13 years of being an allergy mom.
 As I was getting ready for our vacation this summer, I made a list of things to do to get ready, which turned into a blog post.

 Disclaimer: Please check that all ingredients are suitable for your allergies and be sure to ask your medical care team regarding any allergy related questions (I do not share medical advice).
 As an Amazon Associate I earn from qualifying purchases.